All Episodes

 Last week, President Harris and I stood in the United States Capitol to observe one of those before and after moments in American history.

-I did not walk in the shoes of generations of students who walk these grounds.
+I did not walk in the shoes of generations of students who walked these grounds, but I walked other grounds because I'm so damn old I was there as well.

 A lie.